 Many will let themselves be led into collusion with the rising Eurobeast, the seventh and final revival of the medieval Holy Roman Empire.
 The EU’s corporate war machine and the powerful religious influence of the Vatican are quickly outsmarting Britain and America.

 Where Is It Leading?

 For now, the European assault on Latin America will continue.
 Events between these blocs of nations will aid the formation of the greatest double cross of all time.
 Once great powers, Britain and America have failed to heed the warning of that lone voice and continued in national disobedience to the supreme laws of God.
-As a result of their failure, their birthright promises are being stripped away; the Eurobeast will soon stride atop the world, supported by a great false church, and enslave these superpowers of the 20th century.
+As a result of their failure, their birthright promises are being stripped away; the Eurobeast will soon stride atop the world, ridden by a great false church, and enslave these superpowers of the 20th century.

-Very soon, in supreme power and glory, one will come again to put down all opposition and, with the help of those who have yielded themselves to His family government, restore peace and unity, and usher in a time of resplendent, harmonious, abundant living for all.
+Very soon, in supreme power and glory, one will come again to put down all opposition, and with the help of those who have yielded themselves to His family government, restore peace and unity, and usher in a time of resplendent, harmonious, abundant living for all.